 Q: Will PACE re-examine a set that has changed after it has been mirrored?

-A: PACE will be happy to provide feedback on changes made to a set, but the judgment of whether a set is deemed excellent or not will be based on the initial version of the set.
+A: No, the judgment of whether a set is deemed exemplary or not will be based on the initial version of the set sent to the certification committee.
 The reason for this is to encourage hosts to get the set right the first time.

 Q: Can I still get feedback on my set, even if it’s not completely done yet?

 A: No, PACE will only be providing feedback on finalized sets.